 - Ensuring the accessibility of our content via captioning, alt text, image descriptions and transcription, as well as updates to our website.
 (Ongoing)

 - Paying guest teachers in our programs.
 Honorariums are based on compensation for the time and prep required for these sessions.
 (Ongoing)

 Leadership and Operations

 - Reviewing our annual giving plan and determining giving guidelines for the year.
 In 2021 we supported the following organizations: Downie Wenjack Foundation, NAACP, Reconciliation Canada, Row House Publishing, The Ottawa Food Bank, The Ten Oaks Project, plus mutual aid donations.
-(Q1 2022)
+(Ongoing)

 - Ongoing leadership development for Maggie related to inclusion, equity and privilege.
 (Q1 2022 with Sharyn Holmes, currently enrolled in Trauma of Money training Fall 2022.)

 This isn't an exhaustive list, and we recognize that as the year progresses new needs may arise, and we’ll revisit this periodically and make updates as appropriate.

 We’ll make mistakes, and we want to be held accountable.

 If you at any time feel that we’re out of alignment with the above, or have caused harm, we encourage you to reach you directly to Maggie at [email protected] to share the details.